wp-plugins/mavis-https-to-http-redirect/readme.txt

 = 1.2 =
 Adds support for permitting more than one secured page to be checked.
 This is a user-requested feature, as the user reported that certain ecommerce plugins had a second secured page that was getting redirected back to an unsecured session.

+== Credits ==

+When you make questions, comments or requests, and they are incorporated into the next upgrade, you will be given honorable mention here with your Name, Email and URL (small one-liner plug allowed)

+== Contact ==

+Please contact phkcorp2005@gmail.com or visit www.phkcorp.com?do=wordpress with questions, comments, or requests.